odincodeshen/Hey-Dad-Listen-To-Me/README.md

 A. Commander device <br />
 B. Receiver device <br />

-1. When a kid wants parents to listen to him/her, the kid will swipe the commander device or speech a key word to the commander device.
+1. When a kid wants parents to listen to them, they will swipe the commander device or speech a key-word to the commander device.
-2. Once the device recognizes the gesture or keyword, the commander device will send out command to the Receiver device.
+2. Once the device recognizes the gesture or keyword, the commander device will send out a command to the Receiver device.
-3. Then, parent received a sound and also LED lighting from the dining table.
+3. Then, the parent received a sound and also LED lighting from the dining table.
 The speaker will buzz every few seconds.
-4. To stop the buzzing, parents need to put aside the work on hand and move the sight line into the receiver device. <br />
+4. To stop the buzzing, parents need to put aside the work on hand and move the sightline into the receiver device.
 5. The receiver device will calculate the image three times then stop the buzzing.
-At that time, parents could focus on what the kid what's the talk about.
+At that time, parents could focus on what the kid what's them talk about.
 <br /><br /><br />

 ## Have fun and hope you can enjoy :blush: